mabdinasir/mr-maas/README.md

 # Mr MaaS Backend

-**Mr MaaS Backend** is a Node.js backend service built with Express, TypeScript, and Prisma.
+**Mr MaaS Backend** is a Node.js backend service built with Express, TypeScript, and Drizzle ORM.
 It provides APIs for managing users and memory entries with vector embeddings stored in PostgreSQL using the `pgvector` extension.
 The backend is designed for AI-powered applications, leveraging vector search for semantic memory retrieval.

 ---